Videars/Vulnerable-VMs/README.md

 # Vulnerable-VMs
-This is a collection of all the virtual machines I have created and attacked
+This is a collection of some virtual machines that I have created and attacked